 Milburn describes 'getting ready' as 'the outreach activity which universities undertake to improve attainment and aspiration, and to help potential students make the right choices' (Milburn, 2012, p.3).

-The first stage in the students' life-cycle is the one on which most evidence is available.
-Table 7 presents an outline summary of the types of interventions for which claims of success in raising prospective undergraduates' aspirations, awareness of the opportunities open to them, and/or attainment have been made.
+Table 6 presents an outline summary of the types of interventions for which claims of success in raising prospective undergraduates' aspirations, awareness of the opportunities open to them, and/or attainment have been made.